GLP-1PeptidesWhite-LabelNo License Required

 Founded Not publicly disclosed Funding Not publicly disclosed

-Lyv Care (lyvhealth.co) is a white-label telehealth platform built specifically for health coaches and wellness businesses.
+Altro Health (altrohealth.com) is a white-label telehealth platform built specifically for health coaches and wellness businesses.
 Coaches pay a platform subscription; their clients pay separately for labs, prescriptions, and clinical services directly.
-Lyv supplies a network of independent licensed physicians across all 50 states + DC who handle clinical review and prescribing.
+Altro supplies a network of independent licensed physicians across all 50 states + DC who handle clinical review and prescribing.
 Coaches get a branded client storefront and admin portal.
 The platform covers GLP-1 weight loss (Semaglutide, Tirzepatide), peptides (Sermorelin, NAD+, Glutathione), and HRT/TRT.
 It is designed for non-clinical operators who coach clients on lifestyle and nutrition, with clinical services layered in as optional support.

 Strengths